MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/wdm/ns-wdm-_cm_partial_resource_descriptor.md

 ### -field u.MessageInterrupt

 Specifies a message-signaled interrupt.
 This member is a union.
-Use <b>u.MessageInterrupt.Raw</b> for raw resources, and <b>u.MessageInterrupt.Translated</b> for translated resources.
+Use **u.MessageInterrupt.Raw** for raw resources, and **u.MessageInterrupt.Translated** for translated resources.
 This type of resource is only returned on Windows Vista and later versions of the Windows operating system.

 For more information about raw and translated resources, see Remarks.

-The <b>u.MessageInterrupt.Raw</b> member has the following members:

 ### -field u.MessageInterrupt.DUMMYUNIONNAME

+Defines the **DUMMYUNIONNAME** union.

 ### -field u.MessageInterrupt.DUMMYUNIONNAME.Raw

+Defines the **Raw** structure.

 ### -field u.MessageInterrupt.DUMMYUNIONNAME.Raw.Group

 Specifies a processor group number.
 This member exists only if NT_PROCESSOR_GROUPS is defined at compile time.
 This member can be nonzero only on Windows 7 and later versions of Windows.
-The <b>Group</b> and <b>Affinity</b> members together specify a group affinity that indicates which processors can receive the device's interrupts.
-To specify an affinity for any group, set <b>Group</b> to ALL_PROCESSOR_GROUPS.
+The **Group** and **Affinity** members together specify a group affinity that indicates which processors can receive the device's interrupts.
+To specify an affinity for any group, set **Group** to ALL_PROCESSOR_GROUPS.

 ### -field u.MessageInterrupt.DUMMYUNIONNAME.Raw.Reserved